Dishwasher Drain Pump: Testing, Troubleshooting + Replacement Guide

 Typical pump cost: $50-100 for most brands

-Rule of thumb: If repair cost exceeds 50% of a new dishwasher price, and the unit is over 8 years old, replacement often makes more sense.
+Rule of thumb: If repair cost exceeds 50% of a new dishwasher price.
+The unit is over 8 years old, replacement often makes more sense.

 New dishwasher costs: